CircuitVerse/CircuitVerseDocs/docs/README.md

 # Welcome to CircuitVerse

-CircuitVerse (CV) simulator is a cloud-based open source tool for building live circuit simualtions.
+CircuitVerse (CV) simulator is a cloud-based open source tool for building live circuit simulations.
 Use the CircuitVerse documentation to learn about the interface and different features and functionalities.
 You can read it from start to finish, or use it as a reference.

 If it’s your first time using the CV simulator, [watch these video tutorials](https://www.youtube.com/channel/UCAK48dCPc_QON6Y5QqqRLOg).